-If GIS had been used, what difference could it or would it have made to the standard of care achieved?
+As a result of having that knowledge at that time, what difference could it or would it have made to how you dealt with the standard of care situation?

-What evidence do you have to support your opinion about the difference using GIS would have made to the standard of care achieved?
+What evidence do you have to support your opinion about the difference using GIS could have or would have made to the standard of care achieved?